dabl/dabl/doc/index.rst

 This project tries to help make supervised machine learning more accessible for beginners, and reduce boiler plate for common tasks.

+WARNING: This is a prototype and in a pre-alpha state.
+Don't rely on these friendly helper for critical applications for now.

 .. toctree::
    :maxdepth: 2
    :hidden: